Samsung Galaxy Note 20 Ultra review

 There’s a large camera bump on the back of the phone, but the payoff is that the 5x optical zoom works so well.
 The cleaner photos have been worth it, and to want a smaller bump while also demanding the same zoom levels is to deny physics, or reality (or both).

-Most Galaxy Note 20 Ultra cases will level things out, and given the fact that this is such a large and heavy phone, it’s best to protect your investment with one.
+Most Galaxy Note 20 Ultra cases will level things out so that the camera bump isn't an issue, and given the fact that this is such a large and heavy phone, it’s best to protect your investment with one.

+We felt most at risk when thumbing our way to the in-screen fingerprint sensor, which has a limited 9x4mm invisible landing space on the bottom third of the display, same as the Note 10 Plus.
+The sensor works most of the time, but accessing it with one hand on a phone this big is downright dangerous.

 Display